Apurbo20/-CAFE-C-Project-1st-Year-Final-Main/README.md

 # -CAFE-C-Project-1st-Year-Final-Main
-##Cafeteria Management System which was built in C programming language in 2019 as my 1st year final project of my Software Engineering life.
+##Cafeteria Order Management System which was built in C programming language in 2019 as my 1st year final project of my Software Engineering life.

 #Thanks for the visit!